fecoderchinh/pug-bootstrap-boilerplate/README.md

 │   ├── pages/                  # All pug pages
 │   ├── partials/               # The elements of partial
 │   ├── wrapper.pug             # The root wrapper which will be extended within pages/
+├── .dockerignore               # Ignore the specifics in docker container ├── .gitignore                  # Ignore the specifics in github ├── docker-compose.yml          # To run multi-container
-├── gulpfile.js                 # Setup Gulp tasks
+├── Dockerfile                  # The task commands to run Docker ├── gulpfile.js                 # Setup Gulp tasks
+├── package.json                # The pakages list for this repo
 ├── serve.json                  # The configuration for serving
 ```